 "So," Laeli said with a playful smile.
 "I take it you like me too?"

 Kaya said nothing, instead smiling and leaning in to nuzzle the crook of Laeli's neck.
 The young farmhand put an arm around her.
 And though the sky had begun to grow even darker they both beamed with a happiness brighter than any sun.

 ABOUT THE AUTHOR

-KC (they/them) is a professional writer with a focus in comics and prose, and a masters in procrastination.
-They have been creating stories to escape the monotony of reality since they were ten years old and writing professionally since their mid twenties.
-Their passion for storytelling is matched only by their passion for good food.
-They are still waiting for their digivice and Digimon partner.
+Kacey (she/her) is a professional writer with a focus in comics and prose, and a masters in procrastination.
+She has been creating stories to escape the monotony of reality since she were ten years old and writing professionally since their mid twenties.
+Her passion for storytelling is matched only by her passion for good food.
+She is still waiting for their digivice and Digimon partner.